billwaddyjr/edx-documentation/en_us/shared/accessibility/supporting_learners_diverse_needs.rst

 EdX highly recommends that you implement the best practices in this document and in other resources.
-If you cannot easily address any of these barriers to providing accessible course content, EdX recommends that you consult with resources at your organization such as Disability Services, Assistive Technology, or Accessibility.
+If you cannot easily address any of these barriers to providing accessible course content, EdX recommends that you consult with resources at your organization such as Disability Services, or assistive technology and accessibility specialists.

-For additional information about accessibility and accessibility standards, refer to these resources.
+The following resources might also assist you in producing accessible course content.

 * User Agent Accessibility Guidelines (UAAG) (http://www.w3.org/WAI/intro/uaag.php#whatis)
 * Authoring Tool Accessibility Guidelines (ATAG) (http://www.w3.org/WAI/intro/atag.php)